ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 	- [K-Similar Strings]
 	- [Similar String Groups]
 	- [Cheapest flights within K stops]
-	 -[Critical Connections in a Network - Can also be used to group cycles together with same numbers]
+	- [Critical Connections in a Network - Can also be used to group cycles together with same numbers]
+	- [Longest increasing path in a matrix]
     - [Stable marriage]
     - [Best First Search]
     - [A* Search Algorithm]